Back To Search Results

 Function

-Functions of transferrin include:
+The functions of transferrin include:

 • Free Fe3+ is insoluble at a neutral pH; when iron binds to transferrin, it becomes soluble.

-• Deliver WBC macrophages to all tissues[10]
+• Delivers white blood cell macrophages to all tissues [10]

 Mechanism

-The offloading iron-bound transferrin begins with transferrin binding to its cell surface transferrin receptor.
-It starts with the formation of clathrin-coated pits and the internalization of the vesicle into the cytoplasm.
+The offloading of iron-bound transferrin begins with transferrin binding to its cell surface transferrin receptor.
+The process starts with the formation of clathrin-coated pits and the internalization of the vesicle into the cytoplasm.
 The coated vesicle loses its clathrin coat due to a reduction in pH.
-The reduction of pH by hydrogen ion proton pumps (H+ ATPase) to a pH of 5.5 causes the dissociation of iron-bound transferrin vesicle to release its iron ions.
-Also, transferrin binding to transferrin receptors reduces its affinity for iron.
-Two pathways can occur once endocytosed–degradation or recycling pathways.[11]
-The degradation pathway is where the dissociation of ferric ions from transferrin occurs from an early and late endosome.
-Iron can now be utilized for storage or incorporated into hemoglobin.
-The recycling pathway involves the recycling of transferrin.
-After the dissociation of iron, transferrin is called apotransferrin.
-Apotransferrin remains bound to its receptor because it has a high affinity for its receptors at a reduced pH.[11]
-It recycles back to the plasma membrane, still bound to its receptor.
-At a neutral pH, apotransferrin dissociates from its receptor to enter the circulation, reload iron, and repeat the cycle.
-All transferrin receptors eventually follow the degradation pathway for receptor turnover.
-An example of a cell is an erythroid precursor in the bone marrow.
+The reduction of pH by hydrogen ion proton pumps (H+ ATPase) to a pH of 5.5 causes the dissociation of the iron-bound transferrin vesicle to release its iron ions.
+Additionally, transferrin binding to transferrin receptors reduces its affinity for iron.
+Once endocytosis occurs, two pathways can take place—degradation or recycling pathways.[11]

 Testing